-The foregoing statements regarding the adequacy of our tax reserves to offset any potential tax liabilities that may arise upon audit, the impact of expiring tax holidays being offset by other tax holidays and favorable tax structures, the range of possible repatriation amounts and the estimated amount of additional tax expense are forward-looking statements.
-Actual results could differ materially because of the following factors, among others: current and future tax laws and regulations; taxation rates in geographic regions where we have significant operations; results of any current or future audit conducted by the U.S. Internal Revenue Service or other taxing authorities in the countries in which we do business; the level of our taxable income; whether our taxable income will be sufficient to utilize our deferred tax asset; and future guidance or regulations published with respect to the Jobs Act.
+The foregoing statements regarding the expected timing of the dividend declaration and payment; pursuing a ruling from a taxing authority, the possible up to \$6.0 million in reduced tax expense, our intent to have the remainder of our foreign earnings invested offshore and the impact of expiring tax holidays being offset by other tax holidays are forward-looking statements.
+Actual results could differ materially because of the following factors, among others: actual cash flows generated from and used in the operation of our business; the outcome of the ruling from the taxing authority; actual or projected levels of capital expenditures; our balance of cash and cash equivalents; general economic, industry or political conditions in the United States or internationally; current and future tax laws and regulations; taxation rates in geographic regions where we have significant operations; results of any current or future audit conducted by the U.S. Internal Revenue Service or other taxing authorities in the countries in which we do business; the level of our taxable income; and whether our taxable income will be sufficient to utilize our deferred tax asset.